ru-bem/COExp33-The-Definitive-Performance-Mod/readme.md

 ### Manual mode:

 1. Choose any preset and open it's folder.
 "2_Quality" for example.
-2. Copy the file inside this preset folder (Engine.ini).
+2. Copy all the files inside this preset folder.
 3. Click on the Windows Explorer's address bar and type: %LocalAppData%\Sandfall\Saved\Config
 4. Look for one of these two folders: "Windows" or "WinGDK" and open it.
-5. Now paste the "Engine.ini" you copied here.
+5. Now paste the files you copied here.
-6. You now should have 2 files inside this folder: Engine.ini and GameUserSettings.ini
+6. You now should have 3 files inside this folder: Engine.ini, Scalability.ini and GameUserSettings.ini
-7. Run the game, go to Graphics options and use the optimized settings and have fun!
+7. Run the game, go to Graphics options, use the optimized settings and have fun!

 ---